bzaczynski/autoautelion/README.md

 $ heroku addons
 ```

-Schedule a background job to run hourly:
+Schedule a background job to run daily:

 ```shell
 $ heroku addons:open scheduler
 ```

-...then enter `python parserjob.py` as the command.
+...then enter `python updaterjob.py` as the command.

 Grab SendGrid auto-generated username and password: